-October 6, 8:30 am – 2:00 pm, Hall Park
+October 5, 8:30 am – 10:30 am, Hall Park

-October 27, 8:00 am, Toyota Stadium
+November 2, 8:00 am, Toyota Stadium

 Named for former Frisco Assistant Fire Chief Gary Burns, who died of colon cancer in 1999, this event is a community favorite.
 Proceeds from the event go towards grants for innovative teachers and scholarship opportunities for Frisco ISD students.
 Read more about the background of the event in our full profile of the 2017 event.

-November 10, 10:00 am – 12:00 pm, Toyota Stadium
+November 9, 10:00 am – 12:00 pm, Toyota Stadium

 Looking for a fun way to celebrate our community and honor our veterans?
 Bring your patriotism and civic pride to this spirited annual event!
 Parade attractions include Frisco fire and police vehicles, the Frisco fire clowns, team mascots, representatives from Frisco’s professional sports teams and floats and marchers from various civic and youth groups.

-Thanksgiving Day – November 22, 8 am – 10:30 am, Frisco Square
+Thanksgiving Day – November 28, 8 am – 10:30 am, Frisco Square

 Run first!
 Eat later.
 Earn your Thanksgiving feast while supporting a great cause at the annual North Texas Turkey Trot!
 The popular and rapidly-growing event offers a 10K trot, 5K trot, and a Miracle Mile for kids.
 The event benefits the Miracle League of Frisco, a sports organization for special needs children.